WJRT-TV: Various owners

-Goodwill Stations merged with Capital Cities Broadcasting in 1964, but WJRT-TV was spun off to Poole Broadcasting (owned by John Poole, a former Capital Cities stockholder) because the merged company was one VHF station over the Federal Communications Commission (FCC) ownership limit of the time.
+Goodwill Stations merged with Capital Cities Broadcasting in 1964, but WJRT-TV was spun off to Poole Broadcasting (owned by John Poole, a former Capital Cities stockholder) on July 29, 1964, because the merged company was one VHF station over the Federal Communications Commission (FCC) ownership limit of the time.
 The station was the first Michigan television station outside of Detroit to go all-color in 1967 on Labor Day which saw the launch of its Bozo show.
 With the original license agreement for local shows expired in 1968, all but Bozo were replaced by 1972 with syndicated programs.

 In 1978, WJRT along with the rest of Poole Broadcasting (which included WPRI-TV in Providence, Rhode Island, and WTEN in Albany, New York) were sold to Knight Ridder.
 In October 1988, the company placed its eight broadcast television stations up for sale to reduce debt and to pay a major purchase.
 As a result, the station was sold to SJL Broadcast Management in 1989.

 During the 1970s, WJRT-TV became Mid-Michigan's highest-rated television station, helped by ABC's ratings improvements during the decade.
 During the late 1980s and into the 1990s, WJRT-TV was usually second to WNEM-TV.